 A: While we try to provide for meals and snacks, sometimes that is not possible.
-If students will be required to buy their own meal, a note will be sent to the parents.
+If students will be required to buy their own meal, information will be sent to the parents.
 Students can bring money to buy concessions but they can only have approved foods and water while in full uniform.

 Q: What if I have more questions?

 Contact any of our board members or come to a booster meeting.
-If you don’t mind posting your question in public, feel free to use the Band Booster Facebook Page to ask your question.
+If you don’t mind posting your question in public, feel free to use the Band Booster Facebook Group to ask your question.
 We’re happy to answer any questions, and we have all been new to high school and the band program before.
 We know the transition to high school and the band experience can be overwhelming, but it is also rewarding.
 Freshman and students new to SMHS band transition into an established, supportive community where they make friends with kids who help them fit in.